TheSwiftAlps/Validator/PITCHME.md

 # Working Tips

+- Study `Validator/Sources/Scenarios` carefully
+- Start with the easiest possible endpoint: "ping"
 - Routes must match the specification exactly
-- Start with the easiest possible endpoint: "ping"
 - Use an in-memory SQLite database for storage
 - Vapor provides almost everything off-the box
-    - ZIP integration is the most difficult part of the exercise
+    - ZIP archive is the most difficult part
-- Here to help!
+- I am here to help!

 ---